Another Saturday, in the Life of a DIYer

 … and Thursday, and Friday, and Sunday, and Monday; ok already, the whole rest of the week.

 Last time, we left off with some fool opening a water valve while looking directly into the out flow.
-After he dried himself off, and after drying off the bathroom, it was time to install the “custom” vanity.
+After he dried himself off, and after drying off the bathroom, it was time to install the glassdoor for shower and the “custom” vanity.

 See, I told you the space was odd shaped and there was no off the shelf vanity that would fit.
 The plumbing service can not complete the installation until after the countertop is installed and the countertop can not be installed until it has been fabricated.
 So, it’s off to the internut, Lowe’s, and Home Depot to have a “custom” countertop fabricated.
 My understanding of the way countertops are built is that they are usually 1/2 inch thick and the reason they look thicker is because they have a thicker edge attached that makes the whole countertop appear to be thicker.
 My understanding was mostly correct, but …, there is always a but.